High directional risk

 Low directional risk

-Return drivers are differentiated, with low correlation to the long/short equity allocation and systematic trend, adding balance across market regimes.
-Within macro & fixed income, the strategies themselves are diverse and uncorrelated, which further reinforces resilience.
+Return drivers are differentiated, with low correlation to the long/short equity allocation and convexity, adding balance across market regimes.
+Within fixed income & macro, the strategies themselves are diverse and uncorrelated, which further reinforces resilience.

 In-house PM teams span macro, credit, fixed income and relative value strategies, using discretionary and/or systematic approaches.
 The teams trade a broad set of liquid instruments including: government bonds, fixed income futures, swaps, FX, corporate bonds, single-name CDS, and credit indices.